 Based on these detailed measurements, four unsteady flow features are identified as critical in determining the mean flow field of such a turbine blade.
-The leading flow structure, denoted by 1 in Fig. 1(b), is the vortex shedding issued by the blade trailing edge boundary layer separation.
-Associated to this separation point is the generation of pressure wave (denoted by 2 in Fig. 1(b)) traveling upstream.
-These waves then eventually interact with the lower blade suction side (3) to produce skin vortices (4), which then travel in the downstream direction along the blade wall.
-All details on the diagnostics and specificities of the experimental setup are not detailed here but can be found in Refs.
-[9] and [10].
+The leading flow structure, denoted by 1 on Fig. 1(b), is the vortex shedding issued by the blade trailing edge boundary layer separation.
+Associated to this separation point is the generation of pressure wave (denoted by 2 on Fig. 1(b)) traveling upstream.
+These waves then eventually interact with the lower blade suction side, 3, to produce skin vortices, 4, which then travel in the downstream direction along the blade wall.
+All details on the diagnostics and specificities of the experimental setup are not detailed here but can be found in [9, 10].